Im-Rises/Chip8topia/README.md

 Major:

-- [-] Add performance monitoring with ImGui
+- [ ] Correct the draw issue when in break step by step mode drawing is working better than in normal run mode wtf???
 - [-] Correct the Xo-Chip games not working properly 5think its the CPU that is not working properlym the Ppu should be fine)
+- [-] Add performance monitoring with ImGui (with floating window transparent in and no button at the top left corner.
+  Make it not visible when in Release mdoe and togglable in debug mode)
 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)